How to place your bins or containers

-- Your rolling bins or waste containers must be placed at the end of your driveway, after 6 p.m. the day before the collection or before 7 a.m. on the day of the collection itself.
+- Your rolling bins, waste containers, bags of leaves, and bulky and upholstered items must be placed at the end of your driveway, after 6 p.m. the day before the collection or before 7 a.m. on the day of the collection itself.

 - The wheels and handles of the rolling bin should face your home.